-Global economic growth remains volatile and could stall or reverse course.
-A continuation or deepening of the global economic downturn could adversely affect consumer confidence and spending patterns which could result in decreased demand for the products we sell, a delay in purchases, increased price competition, or slower adoption of energy-efficient water heaters and boilers, or high-quality water treatment products, which could negatively impact our profitability and cash flows.
-In addition, a deterioration in current economic conditions due to many factors or fears including public health crises or political instability, could negatively impact our vendors and customers, which could result in an increase in bad debt expense, customer and vendor bankruptcies, interruption or delay in supply of materials, or increased material prices, which could negatively impact our ability to distribute, market and sell our products and our financial condition, results of operations and cash flows.
+A decline in economic activity, such as recession or economic downturn, in the U.S. and other regions in the world in which we do business, could adversely affect consumer confidence and spending patterns which could result in decreased demand for the products we sell, a delay in purchases, increased price competition, or slower adoption of energy-efficient water heaters and boilers, or high-quality water treatment products, which could negatively impact our profitability and cash flows.
+Such deterioration in economic conditions could arise from many factors or fears including public health crises or political instability.
+In addition, an increase in price levels generally or in particular industries (such as the recent inflation in steel prices and logistics costs), could result in a consumer shift away from the products we offer, which could adversely affect our revenues and, at the same time, increase our costs.
+A deterioration in economic conditions also could negatively impact our vendors and customers, which could result in an increase in bad debt expense, customer and vendor bankruptcies, interruption or delay in supply of materials, or increased material prices, which could negatively impact our ability to distribute, market and sell our products and our financial condition, results of operations and cash flows.

-Because approximately 24 percent of our net sales in 2020 were attributable to China, adverse economic conditions or changes in consumer behavior in China could impact our business
+Because approximately 26 percent of our net sales in 2021 were attributable to China, adverse economic conditions or changes in consumer behavior in China could impact our business

-Our sales in China decreased in 2020 compared to 2019.
-We believe the decrease was due to business closures and restrictions associated with the COVID-19 pandemic, weaker end-market demand, a higher sales mix of mid-price products versus premium price products and further reductions to previously elevated channel inventory levels.
+Our sales in China increased 24 percent in local currency in 2021 compared to 2020.
+Our sales in China were significantly impacted by the COVID-19 pandemic in 2020.
 We derive a substantial portion of our sales in China from premium-tier products.
 Changes in consumer preferences and purchasing behaviors including preferences for e-commerce, weakening consumer confidence and sentiment as well as economic uncertainty, socio-political risks, increased competition from Chinese based companies, and the potential future impact of the COVID-19 pandemic, may prompt Chinese consumers to postpone purchases, choose lower-priced products or different alternatives, or lengthen the cycle of replacement purchases.
 Further deterioration in the Chinese economy may adversely affect our financial condition, results of operations and cash flows.